SDR vs. BDR: Differences, 2026 Salaries, and the Right Hire for Your Pipeline

 SDR vs. BDR: Responsibilities and Daily Tasks

 While both roles contribute significantly to pipeline growth, their daily activities and key responsibilities differ.
-Here’s a break down of the specific tasks each role undertakes.
+Here’s how the day actually splits — and what the activity benchmarks look like in practice.

 SDR Responsibilities & Daily Tasks